azimbaldiwala/SolarTrackerWithIRremote/README.md

 Automatic mode: Using photoresistor or LDR the motor is set to the best position so that solar panel can get optimum output.

+Circuit Diagram and screenshot of different modes are show in images ['capture_1.jpg', 'capture_2.jpg', 'capture_3.jpg']

 #### Parts used in the project are:

 [1] Arduino uno